jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 Failed jobs are highlighted with a red "X" icon, successfully completed jobs are shown with a green "check" icon, and jobs that are currently running are shown with a blue "!" icon.

 To start a job from the grid, select the job and click **Start Job**.
 Membership of the Spotlight Diagnostic Administrators group is required to perform this operation.
-For more information, see Spotlight diagnostic user groups.